-- a) compacting, removing, covering, exposing, or stockpiling of earth; - removal or destruction of vegetation or topsoil or both to an extent where the land has been made susceptible to erosion; - c) carrying out mining within a watercourse, waterway, wetland or lake; - d) the submersion of areas by tailings or hazardous contaminant storage and dam/structure walls; - e) temporary infrastructure, including any infrastructure (roads, tracks, bridges, culverts, dams/structures, bores, buildings, fixed machinery, hardstand areas, airstrips, helipads etc.) which is to be removed after the mining activity has ceased; or - f) releasing of contaminants into the soil or underlying geological strata.
+- a) roads, tracks, campsites, drilling, excavating, sampling, seismic activities, gridlines, geophysical surveys. - b) compacting, removing, covering, exposing, or stockpiling of earth; - c) removal or destruction of vegetation or topsoil or both to an extent where the land has been made susceptible to erosion; - d) carrying out mining within a watercourse, waterway, wetland or lake; - e) the submersion of areas by tailings or hazardous contaminant storage and dam/structure walls; - f) permanent and temporary infrastructure, including any infrastructure (roads, tracks, bridges, culverts, dams/structures, bores, buildings, fixed machinery, hardstand areas, airstrips, helipads etc.); or - g) releasing of contaminants into the soil or underlying geological strata. - h) Any area that has had its natural state altered by the action or interference of carrying out an activity associated with the project.